jchan125/gradfolio/_projects/project4.md

 description: My Capstone project analyzing bus ridership for equitable transport in Maryland
 ---

 The mission of the Washington Suburban Transit Commission (WSTC) is to enhance public transportation services and infrastructure in Montgomery County and Prince George's County, Maryland, with a focus on promoting efficient, accessible, and sustainable mass transit options.
 This project analyzes bus ridership data related to missed trips from three bus service providers: WMATA, Ride On, and The Bus.
 It also examines these missed trips in relation to Equity Emphasis Areas, which are regions with high concentrations of low-income individuals and/or traditionally disadvantaged racial and ethnic groups.
+The project aims to provide insights to the WSTC on factors contributing to missed trips, supporting their mission to improve transportation services for underprivileged communities.

-*To protect confidentiality, sensitive information such as specific bus routes, names, and operator numbers has been omitted or anonymized per security guidelines.
-The project aims to provide insights to the WSTC on factors contributing to missed trips, supporting their mission to improve transportation services for underprivileged communities.*
+*To protect confidentiality, sensitive information such as specific bus routes, EventType names, and any other sensitive information has been omitted or anonymized per security guidelines.
+In addition, numbers have been skewed for additional protective measures.*

 *This summary maintains the project's focus and goals while ensuring that sensitive information is safeguarded*